Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: modeling of the galactic DM

 In our analysis we will consider two benchmark density profiles, namely the simulation-motivated NFW profile~\cite{navarro_universal_1997} with a central cusp:

 and Burkert profile~\cite{burkert_structure_1995} with a central core:

-which are both parametrised by the DM scale density $\rho_s$ and scale length $r_s$.
-The above spherical density profiles can be generalized to the case of ellipsoidal haloes by substituting $r \rightarrow m = \sqrt{R^2 + z^2 / q^2}$, where $q$ is the flattening parameter (i.e. $q < 1$ corresponds to oblate, $q > 1$ to prolate and $q = 1$ to spherical halo).
-However, several recent studies suggest that the Milky Way's halo is consistent with $q = 1$~\cite{bovy_shape_2016,williams_run:_2017,malhan_constraining_2019,wegg_gravitational_2019,nitschai_first_2019} and, therefore, we will in this work avoid addressing the possibility of elliptical DM halo.
+which are both parameterized by the DM scale density $\rho_s$ and scale length $r_s$.
+The above spherical density profiles can be generalized to the case of ellipsoidal halos by substituting $r \rightarrow m = \sqrt{R^2 + z^2 / q^2}$, where $q$ is the flattening parameter (i.e. $q < 1$ corresponds to oblate, $q > 1$ to prolate and $q = 1$ to spherical halo).
+However, several recent studies suggest that the Milky Way's halo is consistent with $q = 1$~\cite{bovy_shape_2016,williams_run:_2017,malhan_constraining_2019,wegg_gravitational_2019,nitschai_first_2019} and, therefore, we will in this work avoid addressing the possibility of ellipsoidal DM halo.
 As a side benefit, in the case of spherical NFW or Burkert halo it is possible to obtain analytical expressions for its gravitational potential, which greatly reduces the computational cost of obtaining the PSDF function through the axisymmetric inversion method.
-Besides oblatness, one could also consider more general parametric forms for the DM density distribution.
-While we do not expect this would have significant impact on the local DM distribution, which is of the prime interest for direct detection experiments, assumptions regarding the central DM density slope can have sizable consequences on the interpretation of indirect searches.
-However, accurately determining the DM distribution around the galactic center is extremely challenging due to lack of reliable observations as well as subdominant contribution of DM to the dynamics within this region.
+Besides oblateness, one could also consider more general parametric forms for the DM density distribution.
+While we do not expect this would have significant impact on the local DM distribution, which is of the prime interest for direct detection experiments, assumptions regarding the central DM density slope can have important implications for the interpretation of indirect searches.
+However, accurately determining the DM distribution around the galactic center is extremely challenging due to the lack of reliable observations as well as subdominant contribution of DM to the dynamics within the region.
 Therefore, we will in this work restrain from analyzing the very central part of our galaxy and rather focus on the global DM distribution which is much better constrained by the available kinematic data.